Galway: Watersports

-Sailing is common and rowing on the River Corrib is undertaken by seven rowing clubs.
-These provide related facilities and organise rowing competitions.
-These clubs include Gráinne Mhaol Rowing Club, Tribesmen Rowing Club, Galway Rowing Club, Coláiste Iognáid ('The Jes') Rowing Club, St. Joseph's Patrician College ('The Bish') Rowing Club, NUIG Boat Club and Cumann Rámhaiochta Choláiste na Coiribe.
+Rowing on the River Corrib is undertaken by a number of rowing clubs.
+These include, among others, the Tribesmen Rowing Club, Galway Rowing Club, Coláiste Iognáid ('The Jes') Rowing Club, St. Joseph's Patrician College ('The Bish') Rowing Club and University of Galway Boat Club.

-In 2009 Galway hosted a stopover on the Volvo Ocean Race and the city was the finishing point of the round-the-world competition in July 2012.
+In sailing, Galway hosted a stopover in 2008–2009 Volvo Ocean Race.
+The city was also the finishing point of the round-the-world 2011–2012 Volvo Ocean Race.